rich1143/C-strings/README.md

 verify that all six tests pass.

 Look at the code a little and see if you can spot any obvious memory leaks.
-Then run valgrind on your executable and see what it tells you about memory leaks in this code.
-Then go through and fix the memory leaks so that valgrind is happy.
+Then run `valgrind` on your executable and see what it tells you about memory leaks in this code.
+Then go through and fix the memory leaks so that `valgrind` is happy (and the tests still pass).

 ## Disemvowel